ENCCS/julia-for-hpda/content/linear-algebra.rst

    points are as close to the linear space as possible measured in the sum of squared distances.
-The approximating linear space is spanned by so-called principal components which are ordered in terms of imporance: the first principal compoent, the second principal component and so on.
+The approximating linear space is spanned by so-called principal components which are ordered in terms of imporance: the first principal component, the second principal component and so on.

    It turns out the the principal compoenents are eigenvectors of the so-called covaraince matrix of the data.
 The corresponding eigenvalues rank the principal